-- Average travel speed on urban and rural roads - Percentage of front seat belt use in cars - Percentage of rear seat belt use in cars - Percentage of child restraint use in cars - Percentage of excess alcohol amongst drivers - Percentage of motorised two wheeler users wearing crash helmets - Percentage of cyclists wearing crash helmets - Percentage of motor vehicles using daytime running lights - Ambulance response times within the emergency medical system - Percentage of cars in the national fleet with NCAP five-star safety ratings

-Source: Bliss and Breen, 2009 & 2013

-Intermediate outcome measures developed to reflect Safe System requirements and principles show great promise in linking interventions to desired safety outcomes.
-For example, road safety performance indicators in Sweden include measures of the percentage of traffic volume on roads with speed limits greater than 80 km/hr. and having a median barrier, with targets being set to increase this percentage and enhance the protective quality of the roads concerned

-(Swedish Transport Administration, 2011).
-Likewise, as with vehicle safety ratings, targets set for improved infrastructure safety ratings provide coherent intermediate outcome performance measures that can be linked to final safety outcomes (IRTAD, 2015).
+Average travel speed on urban and rural roads

+Percentage of front seat belt use in cars

+Percentage of rear seat belt use in cars

+Percentage of child restraint use in cars

+Percentage of excess alcohol amongst drivers

+Percentage of motorized two wheeler users wearing crash helmets

+Percentage of cyclists wearing crash helmets

+Percentage of motor vehicles using daytime running lights

+Ambulance response times within the emergency medical system

+Percentage of cars in the national fleet with NCAP five star safety ratings

-3.7.2 Transparent review by independent experts and research organisations In Sweden and the UK, in-house reviews of progress are supplemented by published review of national road safety performance usually carried out by an independent organisation.
-Additionally, in Sweden, a road traffic inspectorate was set up to monitor the rate and quality of implementation of the Vision Zero strategy.
+3.10 Transparent review by independent experts and research organisations In Sweden and Britain, in-house reviews of progress are supplemented by published review of national road safety performance usually carried out by an independent organisation.
+Additionally, In Sweden, a road traffic inspectorate was set up to monitor the rate and quality of implementation of the Vision Zero strategy.
 From 1st January 2009 a new Transport Inspectorate has been in operation covering road, rail, air and water modes.
 In 2008, an independent review of road safety management capacity in Sweden was carried out for the Swedish Road Administration using the World Bank assessment framework, (Breen, Howard & Bliss, 2008) and in 2010 in Western Australia.

-ETSC's PIN: At EU level, the European Transport Safety Council's Road Safety Performance Index (PIN) is a new policy instrument to help EU Member States in improving road safety.
+ETSC's PIN At EU level, the European Transport Safety Council's Road Safety Performance Index (PIN) is a new policy instrument to help EU Member States in improving road safety.
 By comparing Member States' performance, it serves to identify and promote best practice in Europe.
 Cross-country comparisons are published three times a year in the series of Road Safety PIN Flashes.
-To facilitate the collection of accurate data from all EU Member States, as well as Norway, Switzerland and Israel, ETSC has set up a PIN Panel of national focal points, i.e. 30 high level national experts from ETSC's network of member organisations and other organisations.
+To facilitate the collection of accurate data from all 27 EU Member States, as well as Norway, Switzerland and Israel, ETSC has set up a PIN Panel of national focal points, i.e. 30 high level national experts from ETSC's network of member organisations and other organisations.
 By lending their expertise and name to this process, experts guarantee that the results published are sound and receive the deserved public attention both at national and EU level.
 Eight individuals, who are particularly committed to ETSC and road safety policy, form the PIN Steering Committee providing guidance to the PIN Programme Secretariat.
-Over the three initial years, 13 cross-country comparisons on ten different areas of road safety have been presented.
+Over the three initial years, 13 cross country comparisons on ten different areas of road safety have been presented.
 In June each year a PIN Report is launched at the PIN Annual Conference.
 Also at EU level the SafetyNet project produced Recommendations for independent accident investigation (WP 4) coordinated European road accident investigation activities based on common methodology.
-The Road Safety Performance Index (PIN) receives financial support from the Swedish Road Administration, the Norwegian Public Roads Administration and Toyota Motor Europe.
+The Road Safety Performance Index (PIN) receives financial support from the Swedish Road Administration. the Norwegian Public Roads Administration and Toyota Motor Europe.